Maintaining your CPD is simple - follow the five steps to perfect CPD:

 This requires time management skills and motivation to get out there and attend some activities.
 This offers valuable returns, as it keeps you connected to the wider food science community and improves networking skills.
 As educational psychologists say, you learn more by networking than attending a course.

-Please remember to reflect while on the 'go' while it is easy to remember the key light bulb moments which often result development and changes to the current practises.
+Please remember to reflect while 'on the go' it is easy to remember the key light bulb moments which often result in improvements and changes to the current practises.

 You've attended activities and events, now it's time to show for all the CPD you've done.